dotnet/arcade/Documentation/UnifiedBuild/Full-Code-Flow.md

 #### Proposed configuration

-- Each repository gets a new `eng/source-mapping.json` file.
+- Each repository gets a new `eng/vmr-synchronization.json` file.
 - This file has two sections, for forward and backflow, with identical schema.
   - Each section defines cloaking rules and additional mappings.
 - This file is an override for defaults defined in the `src/source-mappings.json` file of the VMR (common for all repositories).
   - Default cloakings are similar to what we have today (`*.dll`, ...).
   - The `src/source-mappings.json` file is not mirrored to any individual repository and lives in the VMR only.
-- When synchronizing code, the current contents of the `eng/source-mappings.json` from the source repository (individual repository for forwards flow, VMR for backflow) is used to configure the synchronization.
+- When synchronizing code, the current contents of the configuration file from the source repository (individual repository for forwards flow, VMR for backflow) is used to configure the synchronization.

-Example of `nuget/NuGet.Client`'s `source-mapping.json` (this repo doesn't use Arcade):
+Example of `nuget/NuGet.Client`'s `vmr-synchronization.json` (this repo doesn't use Arcade):

 ```jsonc
 {